microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner-task-rules-overview.md

 The collection can specify either a single `allow` or `block` value, or any combination of other values.

 This property supports the following override conditions.
 If an override doesn't have rules specified, the values specified for the **defaultRules** property will apply instead.
+The **defaultRules** must be specified.

 * `userCreated`: Rules apply if the assignment was created by a user.
 * `applicationCreated`: Rules apply if the assignment was created using application permissions.